AdobeDocs/commerce-merchant-services.en/help/live-search-v2/install.md

 1. [Test](#test-the-connection) the connection from the storefront.

+You have now installed [!DNL Live Search] with [!DNL Catalog Service] based on your chosen method.
+In the next section, you will configure the extensions.

+### Post installation configuration

+In this section, you set the scope where the Live Search storefront features are configured and you enable the product listing widgets.

+#### Set the scope

+[!DNL Live Search] storefront features are configured within the storeview scope.
+   Stores > Configuration Managing scopes for LS

+#### Enable Product Listing Widgets

+Live Search > Storefront Features > Enable Product Listing Widgets Product Listing Widgets are enabled by default  (when the module is enabled after installation) for version >= 4.0.0 On changing this configuration, you will see a message that Page Cache is invalidated, navigate to Cache Management page using the link from the message and clean the cache with the button "Flush Magento Cache".
+Please do so for the changes to take effect on your storefront.

+If widgets are enabled, a different UI component will be used for the search results page and category browse product listing page which will make direct calls to Catalog Service API resulting in faster response times.
+Otherwise, calls are routed through the Adobe Commerce PHP monolith to the Live Search API which is slower.
+Options: Yes | No
+How long will it take for configuration changes to be reflected in the storefront?
+The changes will be immediate after you clear page cache.
+Limitations
+See this wiki (updates in progress): Live Search Limitations.
+Note that these limitations are not specific to Luma

 ## Configure API keys {#configure-api-keys}

 The Adobe Commerce API key and its associated private key are required to connect [!DNL Live Search] to an installation of Adobe Commerce.
 The API key is generated and maintained in the account of the [!DNL Commerce] license holder, who can share it with the developer or SI.
 The developer can then create and manage the SaaS Data Spaces on behalf of the license holder.
 If you already have a set of API keys, you do not need to regenerate them.

 ### Adobe Commerce license holder